 - Blood in stool

-If you are experiencing these symptoms across multiple days, contact Dr. Shawn Stevenson to set up a screening.
+If you are experiencing these symptoms across multiple days, contact our office today to set up a screening.

 Risk Factors for Diverticulitis

 Some of the risk factors that can lead to increased chances of diverticulitis include the following: